gokulmInfy/m2x-electric-imp/README.md

 LICENSE
 =======
-The code and images in this reporistory are released under the MIT license.
-See [LICESNE](LICENSE) for the terms.
+The code and images in this repository are released under the MIT license.
+See [LICENSE](LICENSE) for the terms.